 Facilitating access to culture through new technologies

-To facilitate access to the immense Italian tangible and intangible cultural heritage, the MIC and the ICCD (Central Institute for Catalogues and Documentation) created the General Catalogue of Cultural Heritage(https://catalogo.beniculturali.it/), a database which contains all the descriptive information of the cultural heritage catalogued in Italy and the result of the activity of the various Institutions that, in the area, deal with their protection and valorisation.
+General Catalogue of Cultural Heritage.To facilitate access to the immense Italian tangible and intangible cultural heritage, the former MiBACT and the ICCD (Central Institute for Catalogues and Documentation) created the General Catalogue of Cultural Heritage, a database which contains all the descriptive information of the cultural heritage catalogued in Italy and the result of the activity of the various Institutions that, in the area, deal with their protection and valorisation.

 National Library Service (SBN).

-The National Library Service (SBN)is a network promoted by MIC, the Regions and the Universities and coordinated by the ICCU (Central Institute for the Single Catalogue of Italian Libraries and Bibliographic Information).
+The National Library Service (SBN)is a network promoted by MiC, the Regions and the Universities and coordinated by the ICCU (Central Institute for the Single Catalogue of Italian Libraries and Bibliographic Information).
 It was created for the consultation of books and volumes.
-Currently, state libraries, local authorities, universities, public and private institutions operating in various disciplinary sectors adhere to the program (over 6 thousand in June 2017).
-Currently, the SBN Catalogue allows access to 19.467.291 bibliographic information, accompanied by 109.284.059 localizations.
+Currently, state libraries, local authorities, universities, public and private institutions operating in various disciplinary sectors adhere to the program.
+In January 2023, the SBN Catalogue allows access to 20.025.866 bibliographic information, accompanied by 114.557.420 localizations.
 Access to the catalogue is possible from the web and through a special smartphone app, which can be downloaded from the main app stores (Google Play and AppStore).